parisepigenetics/bibs/_training/cluster_training_2609.md

 Now you can
  - Browse and modify your files using the "Files" menu.
 You should have access to the `training` project.
  - Follow your jobs using the "Jobs" menu
- - **Launch a terminal** to do all the exercises of this training using "Apps/RPBS Shell Access"
+ - **Launch a terminal** to do all the exercises of this training using "Clusters/RPBS Shell Access"
- - Launch RStudio, VS Code or Jupyter Lab for more advance analyses
+ - Launch RStudio, VS Code or Jupyter Lab for more advance analyses using the "Interactive Apps" menu
- - Launch Virtual Desktop to use graphical sotfware such as IGV
+ - Launch Virtual Desktop using the "Interactive Apps" menu to use graphical sotfware such as IGV

 ## 2. via JupyterHub interface (might be deprecated in the future)